Silverwing747/nsch-moose/doc/GeneralizedAlpha.md

-# Generalized $\alpha$ Method
+# Generalized - $\alpha$ Method

-The Generalized Alpha Method is a numerical integration technique used for solving differential equations, particularly in the context of structural dynamics and transient analysis.
+The Generalized - $\alpha$ Method is a numerical integration technique used for solving differential equations, particularly in the context of structural dynamics and transient analysis.
 It is designed to provide a balance between accuracy and numerical dissipation, allowing for the control of high-frequency response damping while maintaining second-order accuracy for low-frequency response.

 Key features of the Generalized Alpha Method include:
 - Control over numerical dissipation through parameters that can be adjusted to achieve desired damping characteristics.